 - Their small size is also an adaptation that allows them to move so quickly and be so nimble.

 I think the most obvious adaptation of the rattlesnake is the rattle they have at the end of the tail.
 Their venom is also an adaptation that helps them survive.
-However the rattle is kind of like a warning saying “hey, I also have venom don’t make me use it on you”.
-In addition to that, a rattlesnakes scales and patterns help them to blend in with their surroundings and make them very hard to notice when they are still.
-For both predators and prey.
+However, rattlesnakes will use their rattle first to communicate to potential threats not to mess them.
+In addition to that, a rattlesnakes scales and patterns help them to blend in with their surroundings and make them very hard to notice when they are still, for both predators and prey.

 10. Mountain goats